AGAGE-atmosphere/agage-archive-template/README.md

 - Edit ```project_archive/run.py``` with the appropriate code to process your data files.
 Import and use functions from agage-archive as much as possible, for standardisation
 - Run the run script
 - Edit the project name in ```notebooks/visualisation.ipynb``` to view the archive contents
+- When you've completed all of these steps, edit this ```README``` to be appropriate for the project